 - The operation layer MUST contain a single operation request or operation response.
 Each request or response consists of a - sequence of values and attribute groups.
 Attribute groups consist of a sequence of attributes each of which is a name and value. - Names and values are ultimately sequences of octets - The encoding consists of octets as the most primitive type.
-There are several types built from octets, but three important types are - 112 integers, character strings and octet strings, on which most other data types are built.
+There are several types built from octets, but three important types are - integers, character strings and octet strings, on which most other data types are built.
 Every character string in this encoding - MUST be a sequence of characters where the characters are associated with some charset and some natural language.
-A character - string MUST be in "reading order" reading order" with the first character in the value (according to reading order) being the - first character in the encoding.
-A character string whose associated charset is US-ASCII whose associated natural language is US - English is henceforth called a US-ASCII-STRING.
-A character string whose associated charset and natural language are specified - in a request or response as described in the model document is henceforth called a LOCALIZED-STRING.
-An octet string - MUST be in "IPP" model document order with the first octet in the value (according to the IPP model document - order) being the first octet in the encoding Every integer in this encoding MUST be encoded as a signed integer using two's- - 120 complementtwo's-complement binary encoding with big-endian format (also known as "network order" and "most" network - order" and "most significant byte first"). first").
-The number of octets for an integer MUST be 1, 2 or 4, depending on usage in the - 122 protocol.
-Such one-octet integers, henceforth called SIGNED-BYTE, are used for the version-number and tag fields.
-Such two- - byte integers, henceforth called SIGNED-SHORT are used for the operation-id, status-code and length fields.
-Four byte integers, - henceforth called SIGNED-INTEGER, are used for values fields and the sequence number. - The following two sections present the operation layer in two ways - informally through pictures and description - formally through Augmented Backus-Naur Form (ABNF), as specified by RFC 2234 [rfc2234]
+A character - string MUST be in "reading order" with the first character in the value (according to reading order) being the first character in - the encoding.
+A character string whose associated charset is US-ASCII whose associated natural language is US English is - henceforth called a US-ASCII-STRING.
+A character string whose associated charset and natural language are specified in a - 116 request or response as described in the model document is henceforth called a LOCALIZED-STRING.
+An octet string MUST be - in "IPP model document order" with the first octet in the value (according to the IPP model document order) being the first octet - in the encoding Every integer in this encoding MUST be encoded as a signed integer using two's-complement binary encoding - with big-endian format (also known as "network order" and "most significant byte first").
+The number of octets for an integer - MUST be 1, 2 or 4, depending on usage in the protocol.
+Such one-octet integers, henceforth called SIGNED-BYTE, are used for - the version-number and tag fields.
+Such two-byte integers, henceforth called SIGNED-SHORT are used for the operation-id, - 122 status-code and length fields.
+Four byte integers, henceforth called SIGNED-INTEGER, are used for values fields and the - sequence number. - The following two sections present the operation layer in two ways - informally through pictures and description - formally through Augmented Backus-Naur Form (ABNF), as specified by RFC 2234 [rfc2234]

-128 3.1 Picture of the Encoding
+127 3.1 Picture of the Encoding